constellation-daq/Constellation/docs/application_development/tutorials/satellite_cxx.md

 ### Configuration Errors

-* `MissingKeyError` should be thrown when a mandatory configuration key is absent.
-When accessing the key in a configuration object where it is not present, this exception is thrown automatically.
 * `InvalidValueError` should be used when a value read from the configuration is not valid.
+* `InvalidCombinationError` should be used when an invalid combination of configuration keys is present.

 The message provided with the exception should be as descriptive as possible.
 It will both be logged and will be used as status message by the satellite.